-You will have heard about life-changing journeys, but if I describe a 500-mile walk to Santiago de Compostela, I suspect your reaction would be: turn the page.
+You will have heard about life-changing journeys, but if I describe a 500-mile Camino trail to Santiago de Compostela, I suspect your reaction would be: turn the page.

 But please don’t!
 I’d reached a time when I needed to re-assess, to reflect a little and decide what I’d like to do with the future.